Leaders in Obesity Medicine

 Dr. Younglove understands your battle with obesity.
 She began her struggles with excess weight in adolescence.
 Prior to getting her degree in Obesity Medicine and figuring out her body, she gained and lost the same forty pounds at least twenty times.
 She is also a busy single mother of three boys and understands how tempting it is to forego healthy foods in order to get something on the table between school, work and obligations.
 She brings her own personal life experience into the exam room along with her medical knowledge.
 Dr. Younglove has a passion for living a healthy life and believes that everyone deserves the opportunity to live a life of wellness: physically, emotionally and mentally.

 Dr. Younglove is board-certified in both Obesity Medicine and Obstetrics and Gynecology.
+She recently earned her fellowship in the Obesity Medicine Association – a designation earned by only 59 people so far!
 She received her undergraduate degree from The University of Kansas in 1997 and her Doctor of Medicine from The University of Kansas School of Medicine four years later.
 She has practiced medicine in the greater Kansas City area for over 18 years and has practiced Obesity Medicine since 2015.
-During the course of her career, Dr. Younglove has received many awards, including being named one of the “Best Doctors in America” the past five years, as featured in the Kansas City Business Journal.
+During the course of her career, Dr. Younglove has received many awards, including being named one of the “Best Doctors in America” for five years, as featured in the Kansas City Business Journal.

 Maribeth Orr, D.O.